kumar2net/my-eleventy-site/src/posts/2022-04-02-good-game-of-tt-today.md

 With the gang - Lax, Pradeep, ilango coach, Capt Vishy went away soon.
 More banter than actual play 🤦‍♂️🏓

+![Good Game Of Tt Today]

-![] (/assets/images/good-game-of-tt-today-083cfd7a. jpg) Noisy fellows
+ Noisy fellows